Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 And a discussion of Italy wouldn’t be complete without touching on the architecture.
 From Neoclassical to Baroque, I love the architecture from every period.
 One of my favorite things is Italian walking tours – even of small cities.

 And lastly, to round out this thought piece, there’s the Italian language.
-Italian is perhaps the most beautiful language in the world (right up there with French).
+In my opinion, it’s perhaps the most beautiful language in the world (right up there with French).
 One of the main love languages, it is simply gorgeous.

 The rolling “R’s” and bouncy tones are music to my ears.
 So above all, as you continue your Italian language learning journey, never underestimate the beauty of the language itself.